 President, CEO.
 After graduating from Clinton Central High School in Michigantown, Indiana, Michael attended DePauw University, double majoring in Economics and English.
 He participated all four years on DePauw's track team throwing hammer and discus, and is responsible for Richey's Manufacturing.

 Vice President.
-After graduating from Clinton Central High School in Michigantown, Indiana, David enrolled at Purdue University where he is currently studying Web Design and Maintenance.
+After graduating from Clinton Central High School in Michigantown, Indiana, David attended Purdue University, majoring and Computer Graphics Technology and minoring in Computer and Information Technology.
 He is responsible for monitoring and updating Richey's web and Facebook presence.